 Typical of most jobs, particularly at the graduate level, a fit and competency interview are there to learn more about an applicant’s motives, experience, and understanding of the particular job and/or firm they have applied to.

-Fit questions can be well-practiced and such examples include “what would you consider your greatest strength?”
+Personal fit questions can be well-practiced, and such examples include “what would you consider your greatest strength?”
 Competency questions require an applicant to provide a real-life example where they demonstrated a particular skill.
-“Tell me about a time where you demonstrated leadership?”
+“Tell me about a time when you demonstrated leadership?”
 Such questions can be easily prepared for and become significantly easier with practice.

 Every graduate that has applied to consulting jobs and been successful has passed at least one case interview.
-It is the most relevant part of the process for consulting jobs and they are usually based on projects that the hiring firm has delivered for a client.
+It is the most relevant part of the process for consulting jobs, and they are usually based on projects that the hiring firm has delivered for a client.
 It is an exercise that requires a logical approach to finding the problem and appropriate solution.
-A case interview is a business case that involves a strategic problem such as entering a new market or increasing profitability and as the interviewee, you are asked to recommend an appropriate strategy.
+A case interview is a business case that involves a strategic problem such as market entry or increasing profitability and as the interviewee, you are asked to recommend an appropriate strategy.

 Read our full guide to case interviews.

 Brainteasers have the potential to stump even the best candidates.
 That is because it often involves a certain perspective to find the right answer, without it, you can easily draw a blank.
 There are different types of brainteasers including riddles, lateral thinking, root cause analysis, practical questions, and more.
 They became popular as interview questions due to the requirement of both creative thinking and a logical approach.